Top of main content

 When you take out a personal loan, the money is deposited into your bank account as a lump sum.
 It can help you buy a new car, pay for renovations to your home, and even pay off high-interest debts.

-Here are some of the key elements of a personal loan:
+Key elements of a personal loan:

 • you can usually borrow between £1,000 to £25,000